kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 }
 ```

-The nesting of scheduling groups with potentially differing `DisruptionModes` at separate levels of the hierarchy introduces support for complex disruption semantics.
+The nesting of scheduling groups with potentially differing `DisruptionModes` at separate
+levels of the hierarchy introduces support for complex disruption semantics.

-However, not all hierarchical disruption configurations represent semantically clear runtime states.
-For example, if a parent `CompositePodGroup` is configured with the `All` disruption mode (requiring the entire subtree to be preempted or disrupted as a single atomic unit) but contains child groups configured with the `Single` disruption mode (allowing their individual elements to be preempted independently), the expected behavior is highly ambiguous.
+However, not all hierarchical disruption configurations represent semantically clear runtime
+states.
+For example, if a parent `CompositePodGroup` is configured with the `All` disruption
+mode (requiring the entire subtree to be preempted or disrupted as a single atomic unit) but
+contains child groups configured with the `Single` disruption mode (allowing their
+individual elements to be preempted independently), the expected behavior is highly
+ambiguous.

-To ensure deterministic preemption and eviction behavior, the API will enforce the following structural restrictions for the Alpha release:
+To ensure deterministic preemption and eviction behavior, the API will enforce the following
+structural restrictions on the Workload level API for the Alpha release:

-*   A `CompositePodGroup` configured with the `All` disruption mode can only have children groups (nested `CompositePodGroups` or leaf `PodGroups`) that are also configured with the `All` disruption mode.
+*   A `CompositePodGroupTemplate` configured with the `All` disruption mode can only have
+children groups (nested `CompositePodGroupTemplates` or leaf `PodGroupTemplates`) that are also
+configured with the
+`All` disruption mode.
-*   A `CompositePodGroup` configured with the `Single` disruption mode can have children groups configured with either the `Single` or `All` disruption modes.
+*   A `CompositePodGroupTemplate` configured with the `Single` disruption mode can have children
+groups configured with either the `Single` or `All` disruption modes.

-More complex configurations will be considered for Beta and future releases once concrete production use-cases and community feedback are established.
+Runtime structure validation and more complex configurations will be considered for Beta and
+future releases once concrete production use-cases and community feedback are established.